teozern1/tp/docs/UserGuide.md

 Example: `addModule m/CS2100`

-### Deletes a module from TASsistant: `deleteModule`
+### Deleting a module from TASsistant: `deleteModule`

 Deletes the module from TASsistant and the GUI will change to reflect this.
 The index refers to the position of the module displayed on the GUI.

-Any related tutorials on the GUI as well as modules/tutorials on students will also be deleted.
+Any related tutorials on the GUI as well as modules/tutorials on persons will also be deleted.
 As such, please use this command with discretion.

 Will give an error message if the module does not exist in TASsistant,